What Is Constrictive Pericarditis?

 - bacterial infection

-- mesothelioma (an uncommon type of cancer caused by asbestos exposure
+- mesothelioma, which is an uncommon type of cancer caused by asbestos exposure

-In some cases, your doctor may not be able to uncover the source inflammation.
-Luckily, you will have plenty of treatment options even if the cause of the condition is never found.
+In some cases, your doctor may not be able to find the cause of the inflammation.
+There are plenty of treatment options even if the cause of the condition is never found.

-The following increase your risk for developing this condition:
+The following factors increase your risk of developing this condition:

 Untreated pericarditis can become chronic.